 Nature-based Solutions Project Officer

-The primary task of the Nature-based Solutions Project Officer will be to ensure the high-quality management and coordination of projects under the Nature-based Solutions Programme Area in Eastern Europe and Central Asia, support identification of programme priorities and development of new projects and partnerships.
-Other tasks will include liaison with IUCN Members, Commissions and an array of international organisations, institutional partners and NGOs.
+The primary task of the Nature-based Solutions Project Officer will be to ensure the high-quality coordination of projects under the Nature-based Solutions Programme Area in Eastern Europe and Central Asia, support identification of programme priorities and development of new projects and partnerships.
+Other tasks will include liaison with IUCN Members, Commissions, experts, international organisations, institutional partners and NGOs.

-The successful candidate will work under the supervision of the Nature-based Solutions Senior Project Officer, in close cooperation with the IUCN ECARO Director and IUCN Thematic Programmes.
+The successful candidate will work alongside the existing members of Nature-based Solutions (NbS) Team - the NbS Project Officer and the NbS Project Assistant, and in close cooperation with the IUCN ECARO Director and IUCN Thematic Programmes.

 • Manage and coordinate IUCN ECARO Nature-based Solutions projects in Eastern Europe and Central Asia;